 Susan Katz, MD

-Susan grew up in New Jersey, went to college at Brown University, then moved to Portland 40 years ago.
-She taught biology and chemistry and worked as a research assistant before attending medical school at Oregon Health Sciences University (OHSU).
+Susan went to college at Brown University before moving to Portland 40 years ago.
+She taught biology and chemistry and worked as a research assistant before attending medical school at OHSU.
 After medical school, a Pediatrics residency, and a Child Psychiatry fellowship, Susan moved to McMinnville where she had a private practice for 20 years.
-She has a great interest in the field of environmental health, especially toxins and neurodevelopment.
+She has a great interest in environmental health, especially toxins and neurodevelopment.
 Susan has studied links between environmental factors and neurodevelopmental disorders such as ADHD, autism, and learning disabilities.
 Susan served as Oregon PSR’s Board President, then Vice-President, before joining the Advisory Board in 2017.

 Philip Newman, MD, FACS